Grant Writing 101

 - Volunteer Program (demographics and how they support the organization)

-Plain Language is clear, concise, and understood by the reader.
-Writing in this style is an advantage in grant seeking.
-Plain Language edits your text down to be as clear and concise as possible upon a first read-through.
-This style is not informal, imprecise, or unprofessional.
-In a grant proposal with a word or character count, Plain Language is an invaluable tool.
+Plain Language is clear, short, and easy to understand.
+Writing this way helps when seeking grants.
+Plain Language makes your text as clear and short as possible on the first read.
+This style is not casual, unclear, or unprofessional.
+In a grant proposal with word or character limits, Plain Language is very helpful.

 The Funder is Your Audience